 6. What is recovery like for metabolic surgery?

 Surgery is performed under general anaesthesia and takes about 2 hours.
 You will be put on a liquid diet for a few days better progressing to soft foods.
-Most patients will stay in hospital for 3 ???
-5 days.
+Most patients will stay in hospital for 3 to 5 days.
 You will be mobilising the day after surgery and the majority of patients will be back to normal activities and exercise after about 2 weeks.

 7. Are there side effects or risks?